BlackBeard085/x1-stake-pool-manager/README.md

 ## Stake to Pool Validators
 Once the program has selected the qualifying validators, select option 3 to stake to all validators the amount specified in the configuration setup.
 All validators will be staked by this amount.

-***Function to be added - all validators will be staked by the requested amount and maintaining a minimum balance within the stake pool. if the minimum balance drops below the minimum amount set, the manager will prompt you to change the staking amount to maintain a minimum reserve balance.
+***Function to be added - all validators will be staked by the requested amount and maintaining a minimum balance within the stake pool.
+If the balance drops below the minimum amount set, the manager will prompt you to change the staking amount to maintain a minimum reserve balance.

 ## Remove all Validators
 option 4 will create a backup of the current validators in the stake pool and attempt to remove all validators within the pool before clearing the poll validator list and shortlist.